• Rzor a year ago

 This sounds like a game changer.
 I wonder if they need to do a tonne of specific work per model?
 If this could be implemented in Ollama, I'd be over the moon.

-• nutrientharvest 10 months ago
+• nutrientharvest a year ago

 Ollama can already run Llama-3 70B with a 4GB GPU, or no GPU at all, it'll just be slow.